 If you have a passion for the health care field and like to help people, consider the rapidly growing profession of medical assisting.
 The opportunities to enter the medical assisting field increase every year as new technological advances are made and more and more people sign onto insurance policies and need medical attention.

-The Medical Assistant training program provides hands-on experience in a real medical setting where you can foster professional relationships with actual patients.
+The Medical Assistant training program, at the Levittown and Medford campuses, provides hands-on experience in a real medical setting where you can foster professional relationships with actual patients.
 Make a difference in society and give back to your community.
 Improve your patients’ quality of life.
 Check out this information on a medical assisting career.

 Accredited by the

 Hunter Business School’s healthcare division offers a comprehensive CAAHEP (Commission on Accreditation of Allied Health Education Programs) accredited Medical Assistant training program that trains students to perform both administrative and clinical tasks under the direction of a physician or other medical professionals.

 The Medical Assistant courses prepares competent, entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains required for professional practice.
 As a critical link between the patient and the doctor, medical assistants serve in many capacities, including:

 - Medical Assistant (MA)